1996 NBA Finals: Aftermath

+This was the SuperSonics’ last Finals appearance during their time in Seattle, as the team moved to Oklahoma City in 2008 and became the Oklahoma City Thunder.
+They would make the finals four years later after the move, losing to the Bug Three-led Miami Heat in five games.
+In 2025, the Thunder won their second championship over the Indiana Pacers in seven games.
+This was George Karl's only Finals appearance in his entire coaching career.

 The Bulls came close to winning 70 games for the second straight year, instead settling for a 69-win campaign in 1997.
-They won their second straight title over the Utah Jazz in six games of the 1997 NBA Finals.
-In the off-season that preceded Scottie Pippen became the first person to win NBA championship and Olympic gold medal in the same year twice, playing for Team USA at the Atlanta Olympics.
-The Bulls would also defeat the Utah Jazz in six games in the 1998 NBA Finals.
+Nonetheless, the Bulls repeated as champions, defeating the Karl Malone and John Stockton-led Utah Jazz in six games in the first of two finals matches between Chicago and Utah.
+In the off-season that preceded Scottie Pippen became the first person to win the NBA championship and an Olympic gold medal in the same year twice, playing for Team USA at the Atlanta Olympics.

-The Bulls' combined 87 wins in the regular season and postseason would stand as an NBA record until the 2015-16 Golden State Warriors, coached by former Bull Steve Kerr, broke it with 88 total wins (thanks to the first round using a best-of-7 format instead of the best-of-5 in 1996), including a 73-9 regular season mark.
+The Bulls' combined 87 wins in the regular season and postseason would stand as an NBA record until the 2015-16 Golden State Warriors, coached by former Bull Steve Kerr, broke it with 88 total wins (thanks to the first round using a best-of-7 format instead of the best-of-5 in 1996), including a 73–9 regular season mark.
 However, the Warriors lost to the Cleveland Cavaliers in the 2016 NBA Finals, failing to repeat as champions after beating the same Cavaliers in the previous Finals.

+This was the first NBA Finals to feature a Larry O'Brien Championship Trophy patch on each team's uniforms.
+This would continue until the 2009 NBA Finals, though from 1998 to 2001, the uniform patch was of the NBA Finals logo itself.
+Starting with the 2010 NBA Finals, the patch would switch to a gold basketball containing the NBA logo and the Finals logo inside; this replaced the regular NBA logo on the team's uniforms.